The Five Stans of The Silk Road

 Meals Included: Breakfast, Dinner

-We will also have the chance to visit a local cooperative producing the two traditional types of Kyrgyz felt carpets, Ala-kiyiz and Shyrdaks.
+We'll also have the chance to visit a local cooperative producing the two traditional types of Kyrgyz felt carpets, Ala-kiyiz and Shyrdaks.
 Our final stop of today's journey is in Bokonbayevo where we meet an Eagle Hunter.
 Here we will see how this form of falconry has been practiced and perfected over centuries.

 We arrive at our yurt camp, on the banks of Lake Issyk Kul in the late afternoon, where there will be time for swimming in the lake before dinner.
-Tonight's yurts will be twin-share with western style toilets and cold showers available.
+Tonight's yurts will be twin-share with western-style toilets and cold showers available.

 Day 4: Explore Skazka Canyon On Foot And Then Drive Onto Karakol For A City Tour